 So the service of mix and mastering I'm offering at SoundBetter, will always be provided taking in consideration your requests or references.

-My experience is big in electronic music, and for the last two years I've been taking a lot of rock, trap and pop projects as well.
+I have more experience in electronic music, and for the last two years I've been taking a lot of rock, trap and pop projects as well.